samsquire/ideas4/README.md

 # 128. Loop compilation

+I've sometimes wanted to generate code rather than insert a loop with an if statement.
+It's probably more efficient to partition a loop and generate machine code for it.

 # 129. Update first software

 Imagine we have a website similar to Repl.it, Jsfiddle and Jsbin.